 Disregard.
 Disregard includes the careless, reckless, or intentional disregard of rules or regulations.

 Substantial understatement of income tax.
-For an individual, income tax is substantially understated if the understatement of tax exceeds the greater of:
+For an individual, income tax is substantially understated if the understatement of tax exceeds the greater of the following amounts.

-- ₹ 10% of the correct tax, or - ÿ \$5,000.
+- 10% of the correct tax. - \$5,000.